 Health Indicator Report of Seat Belts: Safety Restraint Use

 Motor vehicle crashes (MVCs) are one of the leading causes of injury death and hospitalization in Utah. '''Seat belts are the single most effective safety device''' for preventing serious injuries and reducing fatalities in MVCs, according to the National Highway Traffic Safety Administration (NHTSA).
-In Utah, for 2016, an estimated 107 lives were saved because of restraint use and an estimated 40 additional lives would have been saved if everyone had been wearing seat belts.
+In Utah for 2015-2019, there were 305 deaths to unrestrained occupants.
 NHTSA has found that '''deaths and serious injuries''' caused by MVCs could be '''reduced by approximately 50 percent''' with proper and consistent use of safety belts.
-NHTSA also found that if all 50 states achieved 90 percent seat belt usage, it would result in an overall total cost savings of $5.5 billion.^1^ Ejection from the vehicle is one of the most injurious events that can happen to a person in a crash.
-In Utah, for 2016, unrestrained crash occupants were 240 times more likely to be ejected from a motor vehicle and 24 times more likely to be killed than restrained crash occupants.^2^ [[br]] ---- #NHTSA, [http://www-nrd.nhtsa.dot.gov/pubs/811140.pdf Traffic Safety Facts] #Utah Crash Summary 2016, Utah Department of Public Safety
+NHTSA also found that if all 50 states achieved 90 percent seat belt usage, it would result in an overall total cost savings of $5.5 billion.^1^ [[br]] ---- #NHTSA, [http://www-nrd.nhtsa.dot.gov/pubs/811140.pdf Traffic Safety Facts]

 As part of the Youth Risk Behavioral Survey, high school students were asked about their seat belt use when riding in a car driven by someone else.
-Utah teen seat belt use has remained fairly steady since 2001 with nonuse ranging from between 5.6 percent and 9.5 percent.
+Utah teen seat belt use has remained fairly steady since 2001 with nonuse ranging from between 5.1% and 9.5%.
 Nationally, teen seat belt use has improved since 2003 and there has been no significant difference between reported Utah and national teen seat belt usage since 2009.
-Utah's all-time low for teen seat belt non-use occurred in 2003 and 2013 (5.6%) while the national all-time low occurred in 2015 (6.1%).
+Utah's all-time low for teen seat belt non-use occurred in 2019 (5.1%) while the national all-time low occurred in 2015 (6.1%).

 Notes*Use caution in interpreting; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.
 2015 YRBS data for Utah are not available.
 The Youth Risk Behavioral Surveillance System includes national, state, and local school-based surveys of representative samples of 9th through 12th grade students.
 These surveys are conducted every two years, usually during the spring semester.
 The national survey, conducted by the U.S. Center for Disease Control, provides data representative of high school students in public and private schools in the United States.
 The state and local surveys, conducted by departments of health and education, provide data representative of public high school students in each state or local school district.